Securiti launches Gencore AI, a holistic solution to build Safe Enterprise AI with proprietary data - easily

 The GLBA is also known as the Gramm-Leach-Bliley Financial Services Modernization Act.

-The main purpose of the Gramm-Leach-Bliley Act (GLBA) is to establish requirements for financial institutions to safeguard customers' nonpublic personal information and provide transparency about their information-sharing practices.
+The main purpose of this act is to establish requirements for financial institutions to safeguard customers' nonpublic personal information and provide transparency about their information-sharing practices.

 Three key rules of the GLBA include: